zanut/git-commands-old/remote-commands.md

    > git checkout -b e2e-test origin/e2e-test

    ```
-   Todo There are many commands that will do this.
-You may write one or more than one.
    ```

    6. The command to change the URL of the remote "origin" to a new URL, such as `https://hostname/newuser/new-repo-name`, is:
    > git remote set-url origin https://hostname/newuser/new-repo-name

    ```
-   TODO your answer
    ```
    This situation occurs when:
    - you change the name of a repo on Github